7 Tax-Saving Moves to Make Before March 31 — Or Pay More Tax

 Don't wait until March 31 morning.
 Start today.

 Disclaimer: This article is for informational purposes only and does not constitute financial or tax advice.
 Tax laws are subject to change.
 Please consult a qualified tax professional or SEBI-registered financial advisor before making investment decisions.
-The deductions mentioned apply to the old tax regime — the new tax regime has limited deductions.
+The deductions mentioned apply to the old tax regime.
+Starting April 1, 2026, the new Income Tax Act 2025 makes the new regime the default — most 80C/80D deductions won't apply unless you opt out.
 Verify your eligibility based on your specific tax situation.

 Written by